dev-academy-programme/plug-free-money-challenge/README.md

 ##### Step One: Generating a User.

-Before we can start handing out any free money we'll need someone to give it to.
+Before we can start handing out any free money, we'll need someone to give it to.
 Navigate into the client repository and run `python client.py create_user`.
 This should add a new User into the blockchain, and print out their pertinent information in your console.

 Make sure to keep a copy of that `signing_key`.
 We'll use it in all of the future transforms to interact with the User.